codeready-toolchain/sandbox-auth/README.md

 ## Building

-This project requires Goagen to generate artifacts required for the REST endpoints.
-Refer to [this page](https://goa.design/implement/goagen/) for installation instructions.

 This project requires Podman to build.
 Refer to the [Podman](https://podman.io/getting-started) getting started guide for installation instructions.

 Execute the `build.sh` script to build the Sandbox-Auth container.